 It’s a sensible and forward-thinking goal.
 But many believe it’s no longer enough.
-For these abolitionists—a movement comprised of progressive politicians, criminologists, university professors, community activists, and dozens of human rights organizations—the question isn’t how the prison system can be better, it’s: What if we never sent people to jail at all?
+For these abolitionists—a movement comprising progressive politicians, criminologists, university professors, community activists, and dozens of human rights organizations—the question isn’t how the prison system can be better, it’s: What if we never sent people to jail at all?

 A 2017 government-led study found that nearly

 of women in federal custody had a mental health disorder